ZestyButtSalad/ZestyWorks/arch/dotfiles/readme.md

 # Dotfiles
-gonna post dome dotfile bs in here
+Table of contents for some of the dotfile bs that's chillin here

 ## bar
 Polybar - themes from starred repos - using forest
 ## WM
 bspwm and sxhkd
 ## runbar
 rofi
 ## browsers
-surf - might be great for easy web browsing vs clunky browsers
-brave? - probably what i'll use for watching youtube etc or when i want things to just work
-qutebrowser - worth checking out. seems nice and lightweight. could ditch brave if needed then
+qutebrowser - lightweight, works with vim bindings, super easy to use. even renders video on its own (looking at you surf >:/)

 ## Visual
 ### PDF Reader
 zathura - need to upload config
 ### Videos
 MPV
 ### Wallpapers
 nitrogen

 ## other cool stuffs
 cbonsai - makes bonsai trees